Making IT support process easier for key accounts

 In part two of a three-part series on making life better through JIRA Service Management synchronization, let's shed some light on how you can solve these issues to do what really matters – create an awesome support experience for your customers.

 Creating multiple tickets – a customer pain point

 Now, let me present you with a very common scenario: and one that all too often causes unnecessary problems for key account customers.
 The relationship between an IT support desk and the customer's internal project management system often looks something like this:

 Typically, customers have to go outside their own system to report bugs and help requests to IT support

 It's an incredibly common configuration, and one you may be familiar with yourself.
-Here, the customer has their own JIRA instance where they keep track of all the issues in their project, and the support team has their own JIRA Service Desk, where the customer can create requests to get help.
+Here, the customer has their own JIRA instance where they keep track of all the issues in their project, and the support team has their own JIRA Service Management, where the customer can create requests to get help.
 So far so good – and I want to stress that this setup works fine when customers only have to create help requests occasionally.

 However, the big difficulties start when a customer is working closely with the support team on a large project, and they need to make a large volume of help requests (let's refer to them as a 'power customer').
 To understand the drawbacks for the customer in this scenario, let's look at this situation from their point of view:

 - Firstly, creating duplicates for a large volume of help requests costs them a large amount of time and effort (if creating a single ticket takes 2 mins, that's almost an hour of work just to create 25...
 And days of work for larger projects with hundreds of help requests)

 - The customer cannot use their own workflows, versions, custom fields and components on the JIRA Service Management requests – making it hard to categorize those requests properly